SCCapstone/IArch/README.md

   - The user can also disconect their account

 #### Bugs:
-- Gallery crashed when data is filled in incorrectly
-- Returning to the main page creates a new main page instance
   - The options button does not do anything at the moment